 Expert and celebrity book endorsements are one of the most effective ways to grab the attention of new readers and convince them your book is worth buying and reading.
 Many self-publishing and independent authors do not bother using endorsements to market their book, despite their potential.
 This may be because high-profile book endorsements seem out of reach.
+What they don’t know is that book endorsements can be part of the self-publishing process.
 But it’s important to understand that book endorsements do not need to come from big-time Hollywood celebrities.
 They simply need to come from an influencer who already has a platform, and whose name and opinion might be meaningful to your particular audience.
 Writers, journalists, community and religious leaders, executives, and politicians could all provide quotes that might attract readers to your book.

 The more you can narrow down your audience and identify your book’s niche, the more you’ll be able to identify expert book endorsements that might be within your reach.